Krishancse/Self-Supervised-Learning-for-Image-Captioning/README.md

 ## Problem Statement
 Originally, the existing solutions utilised fully supervised trained models for the part of image feature extraction.
 However, our experiments showed that such a complex task as image captioning requires higher level of generalisation than usual models can provide.
 This problem could be addressed with using self-supervised learning methods, that recently showed their ability to generalise better.
 In order to explore this property of SSL approaches, we proposed and explored two solutions for the image captioning using two different self-supervised learning models, based on Jigsaw Puzzle solving and SimCLR, as a pre-text task.

+## Results
+For the sake of supervised and self-supervised pre-text tasks comparison, we provide the results of their comprehensive testing on the same downstream task, calculating a BLEU score and validation loss.
+Our proposed solution with SimCLR model used for image feature extraction achieved the following results: BLEU-1: 0.575, BLEU-2: 0.360, BLEU-3: 0.266, BLEU-4: 0.145, and validation loss of 3.415.
+These outcomes can be considered as competitive ones with the fully supervised solutions.
+Along with the code, we also provide pre-trained models for image captionig task, which can be used for any random image.

 ## Features
 - Self-Supervised pretraining on unlabeled image data.
 - Transformer-based Image Captioning Model.